 What is the release date for The Witcher Season 2 on Netflix?

-What's the latest news on The Witcher Season 2?
+What's the plot of The Witcher season 2?

-Andy Kelly has recapped each episode from The Witcher's first season in case you need a refresher before season 2, or want to make sure you didn't miss anything:
+If that's not sounding super familiar, Andy Kelly has recapped each episode from The Witcher's first season in case you need a refresher before season 2:

 - The End's Beginning